-I am a researcher and lecturer at University of Potsdam, Germany, teaching game and media studies in the European Media Studies program which is a unique collaborative project between University of Potsdam (Arts and Media Department) and University of Applied Sciences Potsdam (Design Department).
-I am coordinating the Digital Games Research Center at the University of Potsdam (DIGAREC) and I am involved in the Gamephilosophy Network as well as the organization of the annual Philosophy of Computer Games Conference in changing capacities.
+I am assistant professor teaching and researching game and media studies in the joint program European Media Studies of University of Potsdam (Arts and Media Department) and University of Applied Sciences Potsdam (Design Department).
+I am also coordinating the Digital Games Research Center (DIGAREC) and I am involved in the Gamephilosophy Network as well as the organization of the annual Philosophy of Computer Games Conference in changing capacities.

 I was Postdoctoral Fellow at the School of Creative Media at the City University of Hong Kong.
 I have earned my PhD degree at the Center for Computer Games Research at the IT University of Copenhagen with a thesis about the metaphor discourse of game studies.
 My PhD project was supervised by Espen Aarseth.

 I hold a Master of Arts in Media Studies from said European Media Studies program.
 My Master’s thesis investigated the Heideggerian fear-structure as a fundamental characteristic of competitive games.
 During my Master’s I worked as research assistant at the Digital Games Research Center (DIGAREC) at the University of Potsdam.